 Run three tests against the target workflow.

-1. Trust test: does the user need to see where the answer came from?
+- Trust test: does the user need to see where the answer came from, and would they reject it without a source?

-2. Access test: does the answer depend on internal permissions or system-specific content?
+- Access test: does the answer depend on internal permissions, system-specific content, or data the user is authorized to see?

-3. Workflow test: is the user completing a real operational task, not holding a general conversation?
+- Workflow test: is the user completing a real operational task with consequences, not holding a general conversation?

 If yes to most, the stronger path is knowledge search with chat on top.
 If no, a simpler chatbot may be enough.